clbstevenson/slickwizards/README.md

 # Wizards
-Repository for creating a "Wizards" 2-D game using [Slick2D](https://github.com/exovum/slickwizards/blob/master/README.md#resources)
+Repository for creating a "Wizards" 2-D game using [Slick2D] , a 2-D game library for the Java programming language.

 ### Summary